Engineering Preparation Academy

 1. Engineering Degrees - UK & Worldwide

 Learn the differences between the spectrum of courses offered at UK and international universities, and how to follow the direction that is right for you.
-You’ll also be informed about application processes, including what goes into a compelling application.
+You’ll also be informed about application processes, and be motivated to fulfil your potential with your university applications.

 2. University Skills